 Day 8: Monday 6 May, Turin – Villar Perosa – Revello – Moncalieri – Turin

-- Gardens of Casa Agnelli at Villar Perosa (exclusive private visit; to be confirmed in 2019)
+- Gardens of Casa Agnelli at Villar Perosa (exclusive private visit; to be confirmed)

 Paolo Pejrone will then accompany us on a visit to his own, very private garden, designed not so much for its aesthetics, but rather as a laboratory in which the master is constantly experimenting with new plantings.
 Set on a steep escarpment near a ruined medieval rampart from which ‘Bramafam’ takes its name, the garden and its owner’s discussions with you will give precious, unique insights into his ideas and practice.